saylordotorg/course_polsc312/Unit04.md

+---
+layout: default
+title: "POLSC312: International Organizations"
+course_description: "An exploration of the theories and functions of international organizations and their relation to global cooperation.
+Examines the various types of contemporary international organizations and discusses the ways in which their roles and methods of operation address global problems."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The United Nations** <span id="4"></span> *Two focal points form the foundation for our exploration of the United Nations and its role in global governance and government.
 The first is